eclipse-ibeji/ibeji/docs/tutorials/vehicle_model_tutorial.md

 ]
 ```

 Please see the [Interface](https://azure.github.io/opendigitaltwins-dtdl/DTDL/v3/DTDL.v3.html#interface) section for the descriptions on each field.

+At the top level of this HVAC interface, all the required DTDL fields are specified.

+We strictly

 Please ignore the JSON objects inside the contents field for now.
 This will be discussed in [1.2 DTDL properties](#12-dtdl-properties).